-Vongmalaithong comes to the ICA with a wealth of retail experience from online eyewear company, Warby Parker, and lifestyle store, Need Supply Co., where he assisted in the store’s reopening after a major renovation in November 2016.
+Vongmalaithong comes to the ICA with a wealth of retail experience from online eyewear company Warby Parker, and lifestyle store Need Supply Co., where he assisted in the store’s reopening after a major renovation in November 2016.
 He believes that retail is an opportunity to engage with new and interesting people every day.

 Vongmalaithong received his BFA from VCUarts Sculpture and Extended Media program in 2012.
-While studying at VCU, he had the opportunity to travel to Doha, Qatar as a visiting artist and to workshop ideas on student-run galleries.
+While studying at VCU, he had the opportunity to travel to Doha, Qatar, as a visiting artist and to workshop ideas on student-run galleries.
 After graduating, he joined a modern dance company under the direction of Starr Foster and danced with them until late 2015.
 He currently continues an independent practice in movement and writing.

 Photo: Diego Valdez

 Special Events ManagerAnita Yearwood is responsible for planning the ICA’s fundraising events and opening celebrations.
 Prior to joining the ICA, Yearwood was the events and corporate relations coordinator for the Virginia Municipal League (VML), where she managed special events, lead corporate engagement strategy, and provided meeting and association management services for the 13-state Southern Municipal Conference.
-She has also served as an event specialist for the Girl Scouts of the Commonwealth of Virginia, an events and commencement coordinator for the University of Richmond, and was an event planner for Virginia Commonwealth University.
+She also has served as an event specialist for the Girl Scouts of the Commonwealth of Virginia, an events and commencement coordinator for the University of Richmond, and was an event planner for Virginia Commonwealth University.

-Yearwood has earned the top credentials in the meeting, convention, exhibition, and event industry, as a Certified Meeting Professional and Certified Government Meeting Professional.
+Yearwood has earned the top credentials in the meeting, convention, exhibition, and event industry as a Certified Meeting Professional and Certified Government Meeting Professional.
 In 2015, she was recognized as a “40 under 40” honoree by Connect Magazine.
 She serves on the board of the Central Virginia chapter of the American Society for Public Administration and is a member of the Old Dominion Chapter of the Society of Government Meeting Professionals and the Virginia chapter of Meeting Professionals International.